Specialists in mortgages for different income types

 Do dividends count as income for mortgage?

 Many business owners and directors pay themselves a relatively low salary, then top it up with dividends.
 So, if you want to know if you can get a mortgage using dividend income, the short answer is ‘yes’, dividends do count as income for a mortgage.
-For a dividends mortgage application, the usual affordability criteria apply, and you can find out more about how mortgages on dividend income or using retained profits for mortgages can be used here.
+For a dividends mortgage application, the usual affordability criteria apply, and you can find out more about how mortgages on dividend income or using retained profits for mortgage.
 If you’re business owner, there are some lenders who will also take into consideration retained profits for a mortgage application, which means you may well be able to borrow more than you think if lenders are just looking at drawings you’ve made from the business.
 Talk to one of the advisors we work with to see how you can use this to your best advantage.

 Getting a mortgage on benefits